yan-soon/tp/docs/DeveloperGuide.md

 ### Design considerations

-We chose to set up the module-specific Storage classes, with the sole purpose of extracting, parsing and finally writing the JSON data so that GradPad can interact with it.
+We chose to set up the module-specific Storage classes, with the sole purpose of extracting and parsing the JSON data so that GradPad can interact with it.

 ### Rationale